 Calving Season: Late Spring – Most of the elk calves in Cataloochee and Western North Carolina are born late May thru June.
 The cows hide their calves in the high grass.
 For safety and to avoid disturbing the calves, visitors should stay out of the fields.
 Cows can be aggressive in protecting their young.
 By late June, the calves are typically up and moving with the herd.

 Growing Season: Summer – The herd can often be seen grazing in fields.
 Bulls are “in velvet,” rapidly growing new antlers.
 The calves are growing quickly and will gain as much as 140 pounds by winter.

 The Rut: Fall – The mating season for the elk is called the rut, which occurs from mid-September through the end of October.
 Large bulls bugle and fight for domination and the right to breed with the cows (lady elks).
 This can be a dangerous time for visitors as the bulls can be aggressive with unpredictable behavior.
 For your protections, please remain on the roadway and near your vehicle during the rut.

 Winter in Cataloochee – Winter is a quiet time in the valley.
 The elk herd retreats to the woods and may not be seen in the fields for weeks.
 The road can become treacherous in the snow.
 The road will often be closed when the snow is on the peaks around Jonathan Valley.

-For directions and more information about the elk of Cataloochee Valley, download a copy of the Elk in the NC Smokies Guide or stop by the Haywood County Visitor Center 1110 Soco Rd, Maggie Valley for your free guide.
+For directions and more information about the elk of Cataloochee Valley, stop by the Haywood County Visitor Center at 1110 Soco Rd, Maggie Valley for your free guide.
 You can also go on a fully guided eco-tour with Cataloochee Valley Tours to make the most of your elk-viewing experience.